qingzhouyang/csnoob-client/README.md

 ## Development server

+1. Clone Repository - Clone the repo using the git software of your choice or using the git command git clone `https://github.com/qingzhouyang/csnoob-client.git`

+2. Install NPM Dependencies: `npm install`

-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding